jamaliki/jamaliki.github.io/_pages/about.md

 After graduating in the winter of 2020, I started working for [Semantic Health](https://www.semantichealth.ai/) as a machine learning scientist.
 Semantic Health is a start-up that uses NLP to help hospitals maximize the use of their data by medical coders and auditors.
 I worked on localization algorithms using vector similarity search as well as more conventional language modelling tasks with transformers.
 I also set up the machine learning productionization pipeline with MLFlow.

 Since October of 2021, I have been pursuing a PhD at the [MRC Laboratory of Molecular Biology](https://www2.mrc-lmb.cam.ac.uk/) under the supervision of [Sjors Scheres](https://www2.mrc-lmb.cam.ac.uk/group-leaders/n-to-s/sjors-scheres/) and funded by the [LMB Cambridge Scholarship](https://www.cambridgetrust.org/partners/mrc-laboratory-of-molecular-biology-cambridge).
 I have been working on applying deep learning to cryogenic electron microscopy (cryo-EM).
-My main project has been focused on automated atomic model building in cryo-EM maps.
+My main PhD project was focused on automated atomic model building in cryo-EM maps.
 I have also been working on heterogeneous reconstruction algorithms using VAEs.
+Recently, I have moved towards protein design with many interesting projects ongoing, the first of which is (ADFLIP)[https://openreview.net/pdf?id=8tQdwSCJmA].

 I spent the summer of 2023 as a machine learning intern at [Diffuse Bio](https://www.diffuse.bio/), where I was able to learn from Namrata Anand about machine learning approaches to protein design.

 I have also made some open source contributions to [PyTorch](https://github.com/pytorch/pytorch) and [e3nn-jax](https://github.com/e3nn/e3nn-jax).

-If you would like to learn more, or have an interesting cryo-EM structure that you would like to test with my auto-building, please reach out via email.
+If you would like to learn more, please reach out via email!